United States Army Judge Advocate General's Corps: Army judge advocate, legal administrator and paralegal qualifications

-As of the summer of 2013, JAOBC Phase I, formerly conducted at Fort Gregg-Adams, Virginia (previously known as Fort Lee) is no longer a requirement for JAOBC students.
-Students now report directly to DCC in Fort Benning, Georgia, and upon completion of DCC travel to Charlottesville for JAOBC.
+As of the summer of 2013, JAOBC Phase I, formerly conducted at Fort Lee, Virginia is no longer a requirement for JAOBC students.
+Students now report directly to DCC in Fort Sill, Oklahoma, and upon completion of DCC travel to Charlottesville for JAOBC.

 From 2006 until the end of 2009, students attended the JAOBC Phase I at Fort Lee, Virginia, followed by the JAOBC in Charlottesville.
 Students then attended a 4-week DCC at Fort Benning, Georgia or Fort Sill, Oklahoma, followed immediately by the 6 1/2-week Basic Officer Leaders Course, or BOLC II.
 BOLC II was discontinued at the end of 2009.

 JAG Corps warrant officer legal administrators are accessed from the enlisted population through a competitive accession board of officers.
 That board of officers make a recommendation to The Judge Advocate General using an order of merit list of recommended selections, The Judge Advocate General has final authority on the process.
 To be considered by the board, they must have at least an associate degree; five years experience as a paralegal (MOS 27D); recommendations from their staff judge advocate, legal administrator and their senior/chief paralegal; and completion of several correspondence courses.
 Once accessed, the warrant officer candidate will complete 4–6 weeks of warrant officer candidate school at the Warrant Officer Career College located at Fort Rucker, Alabama.
 Their follow-on schooling will be at The Judge Advocate General's Legal Center and School, Charlottesville, VA for 6 weeks.

 JAG Corps enlisted paralegals must earn qualifying scores on the ASVAB, and be able to maintain a SECRET security clearance.